dmrom7/geogbrowns/content/event/2021-10-22-SSLC meeting/index.md

 This meeting is open for all PGRs regardless of year of study, and its purpose is for people to be heard.

-**IMPORTANT** If you are not able to attend the meeting or wish something to be mention on the meeting and don't want to be the known as the author, feel free to fill out [**this anonymous feedback/response/discussion form**](https://forms.gle/TnVWgMn8ShXdvZzd6).
+**IMPORTANT** If you are not able to attend the meeting or wish something to be mentioned on the meeting and don't want to be known as the author, feel free to fill out [**this anonymous feedback/response/discussion form**](https://forms.gle/TnVWgMn8ShXdvZzd6).

 If you have any questions about this, please get in touch with one of [our Reps](https://geogbrowns.info/people/).